-IRHYTHM SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: Kahn Swick & Foti, LLC Reminds Investors With Losses In Excess Of $100,000 Of Lead Pla...
+IRHYTHM SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Pla...

-Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until April 8, 2024 to file lead plaintiff applications in a securities class action lawsuit against iRhythm Technologies, Inc. (NasdaqGS: IRTC), if they purchased the Company's shares between January 11, 2022, and May 30, 2023, inclusive (the "Class Period").
+(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Feb.
+20, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until April 8, 2024 to file lead plaintiff applications in a securities class action lawsuit against iRhythm Technologies, Inc. (NasdaqGS: IRTC), if they purchased the Company's shares between January 11, 2022, and May 30, 2023, inclusive (the“Class Period”).
 This action is pending in the United States District Court for the Northern District of California.

 What You May Do